putianyi889/EltypeExtensions.jl/docs/src/index.md

 # EltypeExtensions.jl

 EltypeExtensions.jl is a mini toolbox for eltype-related conversions.
 The motivation of this package comes from manipulating (nested) arrays with different eltypes.
-However if you have any reasonable idea that works on other collections, feel free to write an issue/pull request.
+However if you have any reasonable idea that works on other instances, feel free to write an issue/pull request.

 We note that this package has some overlap with TypeUtils.jl and Unitless.jl.